The Justice Department ended a decades-old school desegregation order. Others are expected to fall

 The orders can include a range of remedies, from busing requirements to district policies allowing students in predominately Black schools to transfer to predominately white ones.
 The agreements are between the school district and the U.S. government, but other parties can ask the court to intervene when signs of segregation resurface.

-In 2020, the NAACP invoked a consent decree in Alabama’s Leeds school district when it stopped offering school meals during the COVID-19 pandemic.
+In 2020, the NAACP Legal Defense and Education Fund invoked a consent decree in Alabama’s Leeds school district when it stopped offering school meals during the COVID-19 pandemic.
 The civil rights group said it disproportionately hurt Black students, in violation of the desegregation order.
 The district agreed to resume meals.

-Last year, a Louisiana school board closed a predominately Black elementary school near a petrochemical facility after the NAACP said it disproportionately exposed Black students to health risks.
-The board made the decision after the NAACP filed a motion invoking a decades-old desegregation order at St. John the Baptist Parish.
+Last year, a Louisiana school board closed a predominately Black elementary school near a petrochemical facility after the NAACP Legal Defense and Education Fund said it disproportionately exposed Black students to health risks.
+The board made the decision after the group filed a motion invoking a decades-old desegregation order at St. John the Baptist Parish.

 Closing cases could lead to legal challenges

-Note: This story has been corrected to reflect the group that invoked desegregation orders in other Louisiana districts is the NAACP Legal Defense and Education Fund, not the NAACP.